kamalbuilds/AVS-Cross-Chain-Operations-Polymer-Bridge/README.md

+## Polymer Cross-Chain Operations Bridge using AVS

+Check if the packet got through on the Polymer IBC explorer https://sepolia.polymer.zone/packets

+### Key Changes

+1. **Inheritance from `UniversalChanIbcApp`**: The `CrossChainMultisig` contract now inherits from `UniversalChanIbcApp`.
+2. **Constructor**: The constructor now accepts an additional `_middleware` parameter for the `UniversalChanIbcApp` initialization.
+3. **IBC Methods**: Added methods `crosschainConfirmTransaction`, `onRecvUniversalPacket`, `onUniversalAcknowledgement`, and `onTimeoutUniversalPacket` to handle cross-chain communication.
+4. **Confirmation and Execution**: Updated the confirmation logic to handle cross-chain confirmations using IBC.

 # ⛓️🔗⛓️ Template for IBC enabled Solidity contracts

 This repo provides a starter project to build [IBC](https://github.com/cosmos/ibc) enabled Solidity contracts that connect rollups to one another Polymer Hub, through the [vIBC core contracts](https://github.com/open-ibc/vibc-core-smart-contracts).